Montmorency Falls: Our Complete Guide

 Our blog continues to grow thanks to you, our readers.
 This post may contain affiliate links, which means we can earn a small commission if you make a purchase through them, at no extra cost to you.
 This helps us to continue to bring you more and support our work!

-This February, we decided to come back to this beautiful region of Quebec in the middle of winter, just like we did last year in the Laurentians.
-But this time, we wanted to head farther north, with a clear goal: discover Quebec City and its nearby surroundings, while spending most of our stay in the Saguenay–Lac-Saint-Jean region for about two weeks.
+This February, we decided to return to this beautiful part of Quebec in the heart of winter, just as we had the year before in the Laurentians.
+This time, though, we wanted to venture farther north, with a clear plan: explore Quebec City and the surrounding area while spending most of our two-week trip in the Saguenay–Lac-Saint-Jean region.

-After having some amazing experiences in that area, we came back the day before our flight and took the opportunity to go explore Montmorency Falls, located just outside Quebec City.
-Melanie had mentioned it to me in passing, but I have to admit I hadn’t really looked at photos: the discovery was therefore a real surprise for me.
+After some wonderful experiences in the region, we returned the day before our flight and took the opportunity to explore Montmorency Falls, located just outside Quebec City.
+Melanie had mentioned it in passing, but I have to admit I had barely looked at any photos, so seeing it for the first time was a genuine surprise.

-If you’d like to discover some of the experiences we had in Saguenay, I truly invite you to read our article about the snowshoe hike in the Monts Valin, absolutely extraordinary in every way and ideal for families.
-And especially our dog sledding excursion in La Baie, unforgettable — even if, clearly, we weren’t exactly warm!
+If you’d like to discover some of the experiences we had in Saguenay, I definitely recommend reading our article about the snowshoe hike in the Monts Valin, an extraordinary family-friendly experience in every way.
+And don’t miss our dog-sledding excursion in La Baie, which was unforgettable—even though we were definitely not warm!

-In this article, I’m going to share my impressions of these falls, tell you what we did during the visit, tell you whether it’s worth it or not, and give you, at the end of the article, all the practical information you need to plan your visit.
+In this article, I’ll share my impressions of the falls, walk you through what we did, explain whether we think the visit is worthwhile, and finish with all the practical information you need to plan your own trip.

 Our discovery of Montmorency Falls